 Ambleteuse (Hauts de France), France October 2024 (Tour 10)

-It is steeped in history having been one of the ports from which Julius Caesar was said to have embarked from on his unsuccessful invasion of Britain in 54 BC (not that it was called Britain in those days).
-The Saxons also invaded from here and Napoleon Bonaparte stationed troops here in readiness for his planned (but ultimately aborted) invasion of our island.
-General Claude JA Legrand, commanding Napoleon’s 3rd Infantry Division, stayed in the 17th century Fort Ambleteuse (one of Vauban’s creations) at the mouth of the River Slack in anticipation of the invasion.
+The place is steeped in history having been one of the ports from which Julius Caesar was said to have embarked from on his unsuccessful invasion of Britain in 54 BC (not that it was called Britain in those days).
+The Saxons also invaded from here and Napoleon Bonaparte stationed troops in the area in readiness for his planned (but ultimately aborted) invasion of our island.
+General Claude JA Legrand, commanding Napoleon’s 3rd Infantry Division, stayed in Ambleteuse’s 17th century fort (one of Vauban’s creations) at the mouth of the River Slack in anticipation of the invasion.
 He couldn’t have enjoyed the most comfortable of stays.

-The fort has been destroyed and rebuilt on more than one occasion, the last time after it was occupied by German troops during WWII.
+The fort has been destroyed and rebuilt on more than one occasion, the last time being after it was occupied by German troops during WWII.
 During the summer months it opens as a museum but, if it’s museums you want, there is a WWII museum at the edge of Ambleteuse on the road to Audresselles.
-It is unlike the museums to the west (especially in Normandy) in that, except for some artillery pieces and a Sherman tank outside, it’s exhibits are mostly confined to the uniforms and accessories of the combatants.
+It is unlike most of the many WWII museums across Normandy in that, except for some artillery pieces and a Sherman tank outside, it’s exhibits are mostly confined to the uniforms and accessories of the combatants.

 The elegant Eglise Saint Michel is definitely worth a visit.
 I cannot tell you much about this church but, inside, it is simply stunning…